Beliavsky/Fortran-code-on-GitHub/README.md

 [ffte](https://github.com/certik/ffte): computes Discrete Fourier Transforms of 1-, 2- and 3- dimensional sequences of length (2^p)*(3^q)*(5^r).

+[fftlog](https://github.com/emsig/fftlog): Python wrapper (using f2py) by Dieter Werthmüller and Jørgen Kvalsvik for the logarithmic FFT Fortran code FFTLog by Andrew Hamilton

 [fftlog-f90](https://github.com/coccoinomane/fftlog-f90): extended Fortran 90 version of the FFTLog code by Andrew Hamilton to convolve a tabulated function with a Bessel functions, by coccoinomane

 [fft-overlap](https://github.com/dappelha/fft-overlap): efficient implementations of ffts on multiple GPUs and across multiple nodes, by dappelha.
 Overlapping data transfer on multiple levels.